 - Data management: Adding or updating contacts in our databases and maintaining key website pages

 - Office functions: Assisting with administrative processes to support Jubilee's grassroots, development, and policy activities

 - Jubilee USA sponsored events: Helping with event preparation, taking notes during events, and participating in post-event reflection

-- Attending virtual events on behalf of Jubilee USA
+- Attending events on behalf of Jubilee USA

-- Working with staff on other priority projects as need arises
+- Working with staff on other priority projects as needs arise

 Ideal candidates have knowledge of or an interest in domestic and international economic policy issues.
 We're looking for strong attention to detail, robust writing skills, academic and/or professional research experience, and enthusiasm for collaborating in a team setting with people of diverse backgrounds.
 Working toward or having completed an undergraduate degree in economics, finance, public policy, or related field is a plus but not required.
 Positive attitude and enthusiasm is a must!